PBRRA-Apolitical And Non-PartisanJuly 12, 2021

-One of the activities of the Plett Ratepayers’ Association is to monitor the service delivery, maintenance, upgrading and forward planning of Bitou municipal services and its assets.
+One of the activities of the Plett Ratepayers and Residents’ Association is to monitor the service delivery, maintenance, upgrading and forward planning of Bitou municipal services and its assets.
 The inevitable result of a lack of foresight is an increase in the deterioration of service delivery.
 Below are three monthly oversight reports by PBRRA committee executives to keep you informed.

 Steve Pattinson, a local pilot, has been meeting with Bitou representatives to discuss the following actions: